MethaneRain/fortran/README.md

 ---

-## Basic Syntax (this will be covered more throughout the exmaples)
+## Basic Syntax (this will be covered more throughout the examples)

 Similiar to Java, all variables must be declared before being assigned with a value.
 In Fortran this is done by declaring the data type, then two colons, then the name of the variable and optional value.